harbour/core/utils/hbmk2/doc/hbmk2.it.md

   - Libraries and object files built with/for CA\-Cl\*pper will not work with any supported platform/compiler\.
   - Comportamenti predefiniti e caratteristiche potrebbero essere differenti in altre piattaforme/compilatori\.
   - Per eseguire hbmk2 non sono richiesti né GNU Make, o qualsiasi altro strumento make specifico per il compilatore C, né MSYS \(in Windows\)\.
-  - \. \(il punto\) passato come primo parametro entrerà nella shell interattiva di Harbour\.
+  - '\.' \(dot\) passed as first parameter will enter the interactive Harbour shell\.

   - \.hb, \.hrb or \.dbf file passed as first parameter will be run as Harbour script\.
 If the filename contains no path components, it will be searched in current working directory and in PATH\.
 If not extension is given, \.hb and \.hrb extensions are searched, in that order\. \.dbf file will be opened automatically in shared mode and interactive Harbour shell launched\.
 Non\-standard extensions will be autodetected for source and precompiled script types\.
 Note, for Harbour scripts, the codepage is set to UTF\-8 by default\.
-The default core header 'hb\.ch' is automatically \#included\.
+The default core header 'hb\.ch' is automatically \#included at the interactive shell prompt\.
 The default date format is the ISO standard: yyyy\-mm\-dd\.
 The default GT is 'gtcgi', unless full\-screen CUI calls are detected, when 'gtwin' \[\*\] is automatically selected \(except for INIT PROCEDUREs\)\.
   - Puoi usare i tasti &lt;Alt\+V&gt; nella shell interativa di Harbour per incollare il testo dalla clipboard\.
   - Values marked with \[\*\] may be host platform and/or configuration dependent\.
 This help was generated on 'win' host platform\.